Skip to content

 Minimization Strategies

-• Use a crown-down preparation approach
+• A crown-down preparation approach may help reduce apical extrusion

-• Avoid over-instrumentation beyond the apical foramen
+• Avoiding over-instrumentation beyond the apical foramen may help reduce extrusion risk

 • Consider systems designed to minimize apical extrusion if the patient is high risk